 With my automatic drawings (in 6B pencil) I don’t make any effort to engage in mainstream art practice.
 It looks a little like surrealism because the process of automatic drawing is similar to the technique of automatic writing borrowed from spiritualism by the original surrealists.
-I empty my mind and let the emerging images take over, starting either with a series of random marks, or with some detail in the top left corner of the page.
+I empty my mind and let the emerging images take over, starting either with a series of random marks, or with some small detail on the page.
 Drawing in a kind af hypnotic state I find it very hard to talk, and don’t like being disturbed or taking a break, sometimes drawing for over four hours and getting through two pencils until I reach the end.
 If someone is with me, my impression of their presence can appear in the picture.
 If anyone asks, I’ll draw an automatic portrait in their presence.
 The key element is to strengthen the link between the conscious self and the less accessible parts of the human psyche.

 You can read more about automatic writing on the Surrealism Server, and here are two other good links: the academic index by Alan Mak has a good page with an explanation of automatism, and Monica Sanchez has a page on the history of surrealism.
 Or try this page on Austin Spare, who used automatic drawing as part of his approach to occult work.
 The women surrealists are now thankfully fully part of art history (Leonora Carrington was also one of my favourite authors).

 I spent many years drawing in coloured pencil (Derwent were my choice and once sponsored me with a generous donation of coloured pencils).
 The approach and technique is sometimes similar to the automatic drawings, other times taken from found squiggles, fragments of my childrens' drawings when young, collected scraps, or visions and dreams that left a strong impression.